Surprising transmissions — etc.

 Readings, etc.

-2./ I’ve been interested in how the ideas behind veganism and animal farming are engaged with in literary works—in the sense of their distinction from nonfiction primarily intended to impart information or persuade—and recently picked up J.M.
-Coetzee’s The Lives of Animals (1999) and Elizabeth Costello (2003).
-The first book takes its title from two lectures Coetzee, most celebrated for his writing on the sins of apartheid South Africa, delivered at Princeton in 1997—in the form of fiction: delivered by the character Elizabeth Costello (also, like Coetzee, an esteemed writer).
-The lectures are published in full and form the crux of this book, followed by reflections from four scholars of various disciplines (including animal rights activist Peter Singer).
-The second book, Elizabeth Costello, is a portrait of her fictional writer’s life, told in a series of lectures about storytelling and human-animal relationships—including two of the same lectures Coetzee gave at Princeton also published in The Lives of Animals.
-Coetzee is vegetarian and Costello has been said to be his fictional stand-in; I don’t think it’s that simple.
+2./ I’ve been interested in how the ideas behind veganism and animal farming are engaged with in literary works—in the sense that they are distinct from nonfiction primarily intended to impart information or persuade—and recently picked up J.M.
+Coetzee’s The Lives of Animals and Elizabeth Costello.
+The first book takes its title from two lectures in fictional form Coetzee (most celebrated for his writing on the sins of apartheid South Africa) gave at Princeton in 1997, delivered by a character he made up, Elizabeth Costello—also, like Coetzee, an esteemed writer.
+The lectures are published in full and form the crux of this book, followed by reflections from four scholars of various disciplines, including the animal rights activist Peter Singer.
+The second book, Elizabeth Costello, is a portrait of the character’s life, told in a series of lectures about storytelling and human-animal relationships, which includes the two lectures Coetzee gave at Princeton.
+Coetzee is vegetarian and Elizabeth Costello has been said to be his fictional stand-in, but it’s not that simple.
 Some might say it’s an evasive way of expounding one’s ideas without taking responsibility for it; I think it could be a vehicle to explore one’s ideas more deeply from different points of view.
 When Coetzee has written about our exploitation of animals in his fiction or literary essays, he often comes across as more ambivalent.
-Apparently, when he took questions from the audience at Princeton, he would answer by prefacing, “I think what Elizabeth Costello would say is that…” He was more straightforward in this op-ed.
+Apparently, when he took questions from the audience at Princeton, he answered by prefacing, “I think what Elizabeth Costello would say is that…”

 3./ I’ve finished How to Hunger, a short story collection by Singaporean writer Grace Chia.
 It explores themes of longing and belonging through the many permutations that cross-cultural friendships, relationships, dalliances emotional/sexual, and rivalries—in one story: cousins, one who stayed and one who left, competing to prove who is more Singaporean 😅—can take, in cosmopolitan Singapore and abroad.
 I like that it refutes our often too facile ideas of what belonging to a place means, as if it were just about what you eat or how impervious your stomach is.
 It reminds us that there are multiple variations of belonging, depending on one’s class, race, religion, etc. I found her through Junot Diaz’s newsletter, and, without being presumptuous, I think I can see why he likes the book?
 There’s a similar energy to her writing, a similar spiky vulnerability to her characters.
 They feel alive, shot through with vigour, though perhaps some of them edge a little toward caricature—or is it that some of them have too-similar sounding voices on the page?
 I’m not sure.
 But I like how they never see themselves as without agency, including the women with men too myopic to appreciate them, and how their feelings and actions, like our own, don’t always cohere.